Gene-Bertulfo/Business-Analyst-Data-Analyst-Portfolio-Projects/call-center-kpi-dashboard/README.md

 ## Results
 Idle Rate has held steady at ~47-48% for months, a structural pattern, not a one-off
 Given CDJR's structurally capped lead supply (~781/dealership/month) and the brief, single-purpose nature of each call, current volume may not be sufficient to keep the full team continuously active, worth investigating as a demand or staffing question rather than an agent productivity issue.
 GM Dashboard revealed Westboro leads in Connect volume, yet Millbury converts at a higher rate with fewer connects.
-TL Dashboard traced this back to Westboro also carrying the highest Disconnect Rate (37% of leads worked), explaining why their high connect volume wasn't converting
+TL Dashboard traced this back to Westboro also carrying the highest Disconnect Rate (37% of leads worked), explaining why their high connect volume wasn't converting.
+It is worth investigating data hygiene issues like inactive accounts, and focusing on optimizing higher answer-rate hours.

 ## Tech Stack
 Excel Power Query, Power BI, DAX